 No. We will give your case a thorough evaluation at no cost to you.

-Does Pope McGlamry charge a fee to take the case?
+Do Pope McGlamry’s whistleblower lawyers charge a fee to take the case?

 In whistleblower cases, Pope McGlamry works on a contingency fee basis, meaning there is only a fee and expenses if the case is successful.
 The False Claims Act also provides for statutory attorneys’ fees and expenses.